Palmer Station: Description

 The station is named for Nathaniel B. Palmer, usually recognized as the first American to see Antarctica and one of a handful of contenders for the first person to see the continent in 1820.
 The maximum population that Palmer Station can accommodate is 46 people.
-The normal austral summer contingent varies, but it is generally around 44 people.
-Palmer is staffed year-round; however, the population drops to around 19 people for winter maintenance after the conclusion of the summer research season.
+The normal austral summer contingent varies, but it is generally around 24 people.
+Palmer is staffed year-round; however, the population drops to around 10 people for winter maintenance after the conclusion of the summer research season.
 There are science labs, dorms, offices, and a cafeteria in the Bio-Lab building, and the other main building is GWR (Garage, Warehouse, and Recreation).
 Webcam images of the station and a penguin colony on nearby Torgersen Island are available at the station's web site.
 Palmer also supports the automated RN73 atmospheric monitoring site.

 The facility is the second Palmer Station; "Old Palmer" was about a mile to the northwest adjacent to the site of the British Antarctic Survey "Base N", built in the mid-fifties.
 The site is on what is now known as Amsler Island.
 Old Palmer site was built about 1965 and served as a base for those building "new" Palmer, which opened in 1968.
 Old Palmer was designated as an emergency refuge for the new station in case of disaster, though this perceived need disappeared over time.
 It was dismantled and removed from the Antarctic as part of the National Science Foundation's environmental cleanup efforts in the early 1990s.

 Most of the station's personnel are seasonal employees of the U.S. Antarctic Program's main support contractor, Leidos.
-The summer support staff is usually 24 people.
 Previous main support contractors were Raytheon Polar Services, Holmes and Narver of Orange, California, ITT Antarctic Services of Paramus, New Jersey, and Antarctic Support Associates of Englewood, Colorado.
 Over time many support staff have worked for two or more of these firms.

-The base is a few days away from Chile by boat across the drake passage, and does not have an airstrip.
+The base is a few days away from Chile by boat across the Drake Passage, and does not have an airstrip.
 The station is usually visited once a month during the summer season for resupply and staff changes.